Marrara Oval: Rugby league

 In the National Rugby League (NRL), the Sydney Roosters played host against the North Queensland Cowboys in Round 7 of the 2012 NRL season in front of 10,008 fans.
 This was the first time Darwin hosted a professional Rugby League game since 1995.
 The second game at Marrara came in Round 17 of the 2013 NRL season when the Penrith Panthers (who had previously played games in Darwin during the 1990s) defeated the Gold Coast Titans 40–18 in front of 8,050 for what was a Titans home game.

 In 2014, the Parramatta Eels, a Sydney-based National Rugby League (NRL) club, announced they would be playing four games at Marrara over the following four years.
 The first game came on 9 August (Round 22) during the 2014 NRL season when the Eels defeated the Canberra Raiders 18–10 in front of 9,527 fans.

-In 2017 Marrara Oval hosted a quarter-final of the 2017 Rugby League World Cup between Australia and Samoa, Australia winning 46–0.
+In 2017 Marrara Stadium hosted a quarter-final of the 2017 Rugby League World Cup between Australia and Samoa, Australia winning 46–0.
 It drew a crowd of 13,473, which is the highest rugby league crowd the stadium has ever gotten and the fourth highest overall.

 On 18 November 2024, it was announced that Parramatta's 12-year long partnership with the Northern Territory Government, which say the club play one home game a year in Darwin, would conclude in the 2025 NRL season, with Parramatta's last game a 12–50 defeat to the Canberra Raiders in round 6 in front of a crowd of 9556.

 In May 2025, it was announced that the Dolphins would play one home game a year at the ground for the next 3 years.

 Other events

-TIO Stadium has hosted AC/DC for their "Ballbreaker" tour in November 1996, when 13,000 fans and 170 tonnes of equipment packed the ground.
+The stadium has hosted AC/DC for their "Ballbreaker" tour in November 1996, when 13,000 fans and 170 tonnes of equipment packed the ground.

 Sir Elton John performed for the first time in the Northern Territory, at TIO Stadium on 17 May 2008 as part of his Australian Tour.